enhancedlib/enhanced/README.md

 - C++ Standard: C++20
 - Build System: CMake with Ninja

-## 5.Purpose
+## 5.Wish

-I hope to use this library to make the C/C++ language software development more convenient and efficient.
+I hope this library can make the C/C++ language software development more convenient and efficient.

 ## 6.Technology